top of page

 Students work in groups led by a trained high school or college students to practice skills and to reflect on their experiences.CASC provides opportunities for youth to impact policy at the district and state levels.
 Numerous bills have been introduced in the state legislature as a result of student proposals.
 We have conducted programs and retreats for ASBs, entire classes, youth advisory councils in cities, and entire student bodies.
 At one school, CASC curriculum is taught in every classroom several times each week by students enrolled in the leadership class!
 No idea is too big to be explored!
 We are here to help you develop the programs of your dreams.

-– Dr. June Thompson, CASC Executive Director
+– Dr. June Thompson, Former CASC Executive Director

 DSC_0197.JPG